Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

-With Facebook as the leading social platform for online purchases, it is an advantage for retailers to learn how to sell on Facebook on top of having an online store.
-To sell products on Facebook, you first need a dedicated Facebook page for your business (not your personal page).
-Next, either connect your ecommerce platform to Facebook or manually build a Facebook Shop.
-Finally, you’ll want to market your products through ads, contests, and boosted posts to maximize sales.
+It is a clear advantage for retailers to learn how to sell on Facebook on top of having an online store.
+Selling on Facebook involves having a dedicated Facebook page for the business (not a personal page) and either connecting an ecommerce platform to Facebook or manually building a Facebook Shop.

 How to Sell on Facebook Shops

-Before you begin setting up your Facebook Shop, make sure that:
+Before you begin setting up your Facebook Shop, ensure the following:

 - Your business sells physical goods that comply with Facebook’s merchant agreement and commerce policies.